 Using a scrubbing brush and pen nib, I created lines which serrated the edges, mostly they closed back up after.
 Hard marks weren’t easy to keep straight and were all over the place NOT SUCCESSFUL

 Lines were created with scrim under paper.
-Both slow and quick marks show the same marks but have created a series of dashes which are quite pleasing.
-It appears to be like running stitch.
+Both slow and quick marks show the same marks but creating a series of dashes which are pleasing and similar in appearance to running stitch.
 SUCCESSFULL

-I used a key to emboss but this did not go as anticipated.
+Using a key to emboss did not go as anticipated.
 As it slipped off the keys edge, the slow gentle marks ripped into the surface of the paper.
 However, I like the directional marks of the scoring of the paper.
-Embossing fast and hard did not score the paper as the first set of marks, and was fairly random NOT SUCCESSFULL
+Embossing fast and hard did not score the paper as the first set of marks, and was random NOT SUCCESSFULL

 The lines created were determined by the pattern of the metal bookmark.
 There are a number of dots and lines and undulating line.
 It reminds me of Morse code.
 It gives depth within the marks.
 The harder/quick marks seemed fainter and less defined.
 The second was not too successful.
 UNSUCCESSFUL